Students will be instructed in dual and solo flights at night

 About the Night Rating Program

-The Night Rating (NR) program trains a licensed pilot to obtain the Transport Canada Night Rating endorsement; which is required to legally fly at night.
+The Night Rating (NR) program trains a licenced pilot to obtain the Transport Canada Night Rating endorsement; which is required to legally fly at night.
 The night rating is part of the CPL training program but is also suitable for PPL holders who do not intend to be commercial pilots.

 5 hours dual night (2-hour cross country); 5 hours solo night (10 take-off and landings); 10 hours instrument time.